hskimim/ml-research/20210816/README.md

 ### 1. Introduction & Motivation

-Looking at the paper ["Learning to Genearte Reviews and Discovering Sentiment[1]"](https://arxiv.org/abs/1704.01444), it is said that there is a single unit that distinguishes sentiment among the sentence vectors generated through language modeling.
+Looking at the paper ["Learning to Generate Reviews and Discovering Sentiment[1]"](https://arxiv.org/abs/1704.01444), it is said that there is a single unit that distinguishes sentiment among the sentence vectors generated through language modeling.
 If you look at the [github implementation](https://github.com/openai/generating-reviews-discovering-sentiment/blob/master/sst_binary_demo.py#L19), you can see that the 2388th unit serves as a feature that distinguishes positive and negative review data along with the image attached to the paper.